pahuber/PHRINGE/README.md

 `PHRINGE` is a **PH**otoelectron counts generato**R** for null**ING** int**E**rferometers capable of generating
 synthetic data for space-based nulling interferometers.
-It can simulate the observation of an exoplanetary system and generate realistic data in terms of photonelectron counts as a function of wavelength and time, considering both astrophysical and instrumental noise sources.
+It can simulate the observation of an exoplanetary system and generate realistic data in terms of photoelectron counts as a function of wavelength and time, considering both astrophysical and instrumental noise sources.

 ## Documentation